California Overtime Law & Overtime Calculator (2024)

 How do you calculate overtime in California?

-Let's look at a quick breakdown of the overtime rules in California:
+Let us look at a quick breakdown of how California overtime calculation works:

 TIME WORKED IN TOTALTHE OVERTIME RATE

-> 8 hours in a workday the regular hourly rate x 1.5
+> 8 hours in a workday Regular hourly rate x 1.5

-> 40 hours in a workweek the regular hourly rate x 1.5
+> 40 hours in a workweek Regular hourly rate x 1.5

-the first 8 hours on the 7th consecutive day of work the regular hourly rate x 1.5
+the first 8 hours on the 7th consecutive day of work Regular hourly rate x 1.5

-> 12 hours in a workday the regular hourly rate x 2
+> 12 hours in a workday Regular hourly rate x 1.5

-> 8 hours on the 7th consecutive day of work the regular hourly rate x 2
+> 8 hours on the 7th consecutive day of work Regular hourly rate x 1.5

-It’s worth mentioning that the California Labor Codes 551 and 552 prescribe that employees must have at least one day of rest during the week.
+It is worth mentioning that California Labor Code 551 and California Labor Code 552 prescribe that employees must have at least 1 day of rest during the week.
 However, in certain situations, they may need to work the 7th consecutive day in a week.

-For this purpose, the first 8 hours an employee works on the 7th consecutive day of work are always counted as 1.5 overtime.
+For this purpose, the first 8 hours an employee works on the 7th consecutive day are always counted as 1.5 overtime.

 For example, if an employee with a $30 regular hourly rate works 9 hours over 5 weekdays, the employer has to pay $45 for 5 overtime hours (8+1 hours over 5 days).